 Shifting gears somewhat unexpectedly, his second album Do It Yourself smoothed out the funky rock for a disco feel.
 With Dury’s croaking voice and Wilko Johnson’s cranking guitar, it was hardly The Bee Gees, but it was shocking (at first) to hear Dury and co sounding as if they’d wandered into a Boz Scaggs recording session.

 By 1984 Dury had stopped recording and didn’t make a comeback until 1989’s Apples which was never released in America.

 Dury was diagnosed with colorectal cancer in 1996 and underwent surgery, but tumours were later found in his liver, and he was told that his condition was terminal.

 Upon learning of his illness (“I mustn’t grumble, I’ve had a good crack”) he took the opportunity to marry his girlfriend, sculptress Sophy Tilson, with whom he had two children, Billy and Albert, and devoted much of his time to charitable causes.

 In early 1998 Dury reunited with The Blockheads to record the well-received album Mr Love-Pants.
 They hit the road again, with Dylan Howe replacing Steven Monti on drums, and gigged throughout 1999, culminating in their last performance with Dury on 6 February 2000 at the London Palladium.

 Ian Dury died of metastatic colorectal cancer on 27 March 2000.
 He was 57.

-The cover photo of New Boots and Panties!! was taken outside the long-closed Axfords clothing store in Victoria, London.
+The cover photo of New Boots and Panties!! (pictured above) was taken outside the long-closed Axfords clothing store in Victoria, London.
 Standing next to Dury is his son, Baxter, who, at his father’s wake in 2000, performed My Old Man (originally written by Dury about his father).